 Whether you have projects on the go for winter or your next gig won’t start till the snow melts, your construction equipment requires special care come the cold season.
 Edmonton, which is served by W.R.
 Scott Equipment Ltd is known for abrasive winters that can rough up or even ruin industrial equipment.
 Here’s a guide to keeping things running smoothly.

 Using quality fuel is the first step, as cold weather will exacerbate issues related to poor fuel quality.
 Water or other contaminants can hurt the fuel injection system.
-To ensure that the differences in temperature and pressure are accounted for in the cold weather conditions, use winter grade fuel to avoid the liquid fuel from vapourizing.
+To ensure that the differences in temperature and pressure are accounted for in the cold weather conditions, use winter-grade fuel to avoid the liquid fuel from vaporizing.
 In addition, you should do regular checks to ensure the fuel tank cap is clean and working properly and that the fuel filter is in good condition.

 Always use the oil suggested within the owner’s manual and strictly follow the recommended oil change schedule.
 Oil is the lifeblood of the engine and keeps components protected and functioning properly.

 Follow the recommended schedule for air filter changes provided within the owner’s manual.
 Always use the specified replacement filter.
 You should also regularly check the system for gaps that could lead to unfiltered air being brought into the engine and other potential defects.

 Coolant protects, lubricates and keeps components functioning properly.
 It also keeps parts from freezing.
 Like engine oil, this fluid needs to regularly be changed or “flushed” to keep performing at its best.
 Follow the schedule outlined in the owner’s manual.
 Additionally, you should regularly check the cooling system to ensure components such as coolant reservoir and hoses are in good condition.